Kerry Anne McGeary

 Earlier, Kerry Anne served as a senior program officer in the Foundation’s Research-Evaluation-Learning unit.
 In that role she contributed to RWJF’s significant investment in developing rigorous, timely, and actionable research.
 Her work included efforts to generate evidence and information that guided legislators and other policymakers, public agencies, educators, advocates, community groups, and individuals.

 An award-winning professor and researcher, she is a nationally-recognized economist whose extensive research has focused on economic policy, health economics, and health services.
-During her tenure in academia, she directed a state health and health policy research center, which was awarded both federally-funded and privately-funded grants and contracts.
+During her tenure in academia, she directed a state health and health policy research center that was awarded both federally funded and privately funded grants and contracts.
 Her research has informed and fueled deliberations both in Congress and in state legislatures.

-McGeary received her BA in Economics from Lehigh University and her MA and PhD in Economics from The Pennsylvania State University.
-She was a member of the National Bureau of Economic Research, and the holds an affiliated faculty position with the Institute for Health, Health Care Policy and Aging Research at Rutgers University; and serves on the Board of Trustees at Georgian Court University and the Board of Health for Montgomery Township in New Jersey.
+Kerry Anne received her BA in Economics from Lehigh University and her MA and PhD in Economics from The Pennsylvania State University.
+She was a member of the National Bureau of Economic Research; holds an affiliated faculty position with the Institute for Health, Health Care Policy and Aging Research at Rutgers University; and serves on the Board of Trustees at Georgian Court University and the Board of Health for Montgomery Township in New Jersey.